rcapeto/components/src/hooks/useForm/README.md

 # Hook [useForm]

-- Hook that returns calendar values.
+- Hook that validate an object data.
-- Styling must be done

 ## 🚀 How to use